 - It’s made with mostly pantry ingredients.

-- Totally loaded with hearty pulses and veggies
+- It’s loaded with hearty pulses and veggies.

 - It’s pretty budget-friendly.

 How To Make This Curry Recipe

-Full details on how to make this chickpea lentil curry is in the recipe card below, but here are the basics:
+Full details on how to make this chickpea lentil curry are in the recipe card below, but here are the basics:

 - Start off by heating up some coconut oil in a pan.
 Add onion and cook.

 - Then, add minced garlic and ginger and cook for just a minute to get those flavours going.

 - Next, pour in the broth, coconut milk, lentils, sweet potato, cashews, raisins, and shredded coconut.
-Simmer and cover (slightly ajar) to cook.
+Simmer and cover (with lid slightly ajar) to cook.
 Stir occasionally to make sure nothing is sticking.

 - When time is up, carefully uncover.
 Stir in baby spinach.